Code-Institute-Submissions/EternalCityCrawls/README.md

 ## Code

-First and Foremost the code is base on Chris Z. implementation of [Boutique Ado](https://github.com/ckz8780/boutique_ado_v1), and significant part of code have been borrowed to implement all the interaction with Stripe Webhook.
+First and Foremost the code is base on **Chris Z**. implementation of [Boutique Ado](https://github.com/ckz8780/boutique_ado_v1), and significant part of code have been borrowed to implement all the interaction with `Stripe Webhook`.
 Then, I took inspiration from many resources on the web for my site, but in a most significant way:

 - Structure of the landing page and graphic is inspired by this **startbootstrap** [template](https://startbootstrap.com/themes/landing-page/)
-- The Responsive multi-item carousel on landing page has been develoed from this [code snippet](https://azmind.com/bootstrap-carousel-multiple-items) and credit goes to Iatek LLC 2018.
+- The Responsive multi-item carousel on landing page has been develoed from this [code snippet](https://azmind.com/bootstrap-carousel-multiple-items) and credit goes to **Iatek LLC 2018**.
 - Cards hovering effect have been adapted by this [code snippet](https://codepen.io/andrewsims/pen/mQoYwz*/).
-- Testimonial section has been adapted from [Marta Szymanska snippet](https://mdbootstrap.com/snippets/jquery/marta-szymanska/1301459).
+- Testimonial section has been adapted from **[Marta Szymanska snippet]**(https://mdbootstrap.com/snippets/jquery/marta-szymanska/1301459).
 - Project scaffolding has been developed following this [post](https://code.visualstudio.com/docs/python/tutorial-django) on how to develop a Django Project on *VSCode*.
 - Stripe connection and setting have been taken directly from the [official documentation](https://stripe.com/docs)